-- certification is a prerequisite to full admission and must be maintained throughout the program.
+- 5. Either first dose of Hepatitis B vaccine or completion of series. - 6.
+Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification is a prerequisite to full admission and must be maintained throughout the program.
 This certification must include hands-on skills components, AED use, and other lifesaving skills.
 Course certifications from any other providers will not be accepted. - 7.
 Completion of an observation in an approved Sonography area after final acceptance into the program.
 Details are available from the Medical Sonography faculty. - 8.
 PPD testing, and seasonal flu vaccinations at cost to the student will be required prior to admission to clinical sites.
-Affiliated clinical sites for Sonography will require an on boarding process, which will include a criminal background check and drug testing prior to the term In which the first clinical experience will occur.
+Affiliated clinical sites for Sonography will require an on boarding process, which will include a criminal background check and drug testing prior to the term in which the first clinical experience will occur.
 If any clinical facility refuses to allow the student to participate in clinical experiences, for any reason, the student will not be able to progress in the program. - 9.
 Sonography students will be required to complete clinical rotations that may require them to travel as much as two hours from campus. - 10.
 Students applying to the Medical Sonography program are encouraged to have successfully completed: BIO 163 (or BIO 168 and BIO 169), CIS 110, ENG 111, COM 120, PHY 125, MAT 143 and Social/Behavioral Sciences and Humanities/Fine Arts Electives prior to program admission due to the rigorous nature of the Medical Sonography curriculum.